-- DL/013_wsamp.ps Time-depth plot of vertical ocean velocity (Figure 5).
-This plot is useful for diagnosing measurement artifacts, especially in comparatively shallow profiles. - DL/013_residuals.ps Time-depth plot of vertical velocity gridding residuals (Figure 6).
-This plot, 315 too, is primarily useful for diagnosing measurement artifacts. - DL/013_backscatter.ps Time-depth plot of acoustic volume-scattering coefficients (Figure 7).
-This plot is primarily useful for determining whether particular w signals could be biological artifacts (e.g. due to vertical plankton migration) or related to strong turbulence.
-After applying the correction of Deines (1999), the S_v values in each ADCP bin are corrected for remaining depth-320 and bin-dependent biases using in situ data.
-While this correction ensures horizontal banding in the Sv plots, there remain apparently instrument-dependent biases of up to 5 dB, which must be removed manually before combining the acoustic backscatter data from upward- and downward-looking ADCPs.
-At present, calculation of S_v only works correctly for 300 kHz Workhorse ADCPs. - 325
+- DL/013_residual_profs.ps Profiles of vertical-velocity residuals from the two separate beam-pair estimates (Figure 5).
+This plot is useful for detecting anomalies affecting a particular part of the water column (e.g. due to biology near the surface, previous-ping interference, depth ranges with weak backscatter, ...) or a particular beam pair (e.g. due to package-wake effects).
+Anomalies indicating increased uncertainty near the seabed and the surface are commonly observed. - DL/013_wsamp.ps Time-depth plot of vertical ocean velocity (Figure 6).
+This plot is useful for diagnosing measurement artifacts, especially in comparatively shallow profiles. - DL/013_residuals.ps Time-depth plot of vertical velocity gridding residuals (Figure 7).
+This plot, too, is primarily useful for diagnosing measurement artifacts in shallow profiles. - DL/013_backscatter.ps Time-depth plot of acoustic volume-scattering coefficients (Figure 8).
+This 355 plot is primarily useful for determining whether particular w signals could be biological artifacts (e.g. due to vertical plankton migration) or related to strong turbulence.
+After applying the correction of Deines (1999), the S_v values in each ADCP bin are corrected for remaining depthand bin-dependent biases using in situ data.
+While this correction ensures horizontal banding in the $Sv$ plots, there remain apparently instrument-dependent biases of up to 5 dB, which 360 must be removed manually before combining the acoustic backscatter data from upward- and downward-looking ADCPs.
+At present, calculation of S_v only works correctly for 300 kHz Workhorse ADCPs.